NouroGhoul/ubintu-setup/readme.md

 - Test scripts on fresh Ubuntu installations
 - Document new features in README
 - Maintain the folder structure (scripts in `bash-resources/`)
+- Use proper git cloning for external resources

 ## 📄 License